MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 1. Select the **Save and publish** button at the top right and wait for the publishing to complete.

-## Exercise 2: Create a model-driven app
+## Exercise 2: Create the model-driven app

 **Objective:** In this exercise, you will create a model-driven app, customize the sitemap, and test the app.